 Children mostly like cartoons and Disney themed toothbrushes.
 Let them choose their brushes in the store.
 There are some battery-operated toy toothbrushes in the market.
 Buy one of those for your children.
 They will be more interested in brushing in this way.
 These electric toothbrushes are really good for cleaning your toddler’s tiny teeth.

 You should always brush together with your child, be it in the morning or in the evening.
 Teach them how to brush by improvising.
 Tell them to look at the mirror while brushing their teeth.

 Warn them about the consequences of not brushing their teeth:

 Enlighten your child about the effects of bad dental hygiene.
 Let them know that by not brushing their teeth, they are harboring germs in their mouth and this will result in horrible toothaches in the future.

 Teach them to start brushing from the base of the teeth at a 45 degree angle.
 Tell them to pay more attention to the chewing surfaces.
 Teach them to brush every tooth carefully.
 You should let them brush for 3-4 minutes in the beginning.
 Encourage your child to make more bubbles with the toothpaste.

 Pick a good toothpaste:

-The market is full of so many toothpastes of various flavors and colors.
+The market is full of so many toothpaste of various flavors and colors.
 You can let your child choose any of them.
-Colgate makes amazing toothpastes for children that come in attractive packaging and flavors.
+Colgate makes amazing toothpaste for children that come in attractive packaging and flavors.

 Teach them to floss: